 If the object ID number contains a "P," the partition does not have a mirror object ID.
 The selected object has an unmirrored physical partition ID.If the object ID number contains an "M," the partition is mirrored.
 The ID number following the "M" is the ID of the mirror group instead of an individual partition.For example, M:0x14-1 indicates that the partition exists on the group of partitions represented by the mirror ID 0x14.
-Traditional - M:0x1c-1 indicates that the traditional partitions represented by mirror ID 0x14.
+Traditional - M:0x1c-1 indicates that the traditional partition exists on the group of mirrored partitions represented by mirror ID 0x14.